wpzoom/inspiro/readme.txt

 * Bug fix in the Customizer with Google Fonts not showing in the list
 * Improvements to the block editor
 * The Montserrat font was replaced with the Onest font for headings
+* Minor improvements to the Elementor integration
+* Change default value for the Homepage Hero to be disabled by default

 = 2.0.5 =
 * Minor bug fixes